IMF Urges Unified Stablecoin Regulations to Avert Financial Risks

 Technical Fragmentation

-The IMF also highlights technical fragmentation as a concern.
-Stablecoins are increasingly operating across different blockchains and exchanges that may not be interoperable.
-This lack of coordination increases transaction costs, slows market development, and creates barriers to efficient global payments.
+Usually, the IMF highlights technical fragmentation as a concern.
+Apparently, stablecoins are increasingly operating across different blockchains and exchanges that may not be interoperable.
+Generally, this lack of coordination increases transaction costs, slows market development, and creates barriers to efficient global payments.
+Normally, the IMF is saying that consistent rules for reserve assets, shared cross-border monitoring frameworks, and strict limits on risky holdings are necessary.

 Market Snapshot

-The global stablecoin market is currently valued at over $300 billion, with Tether’s USDT and Circle’s USDC making up the majority of the supply.
-Approximately 40 % of USDC’s reserves are held in short‑term U.S. treasuries, while about 75 % of USDT’s reserves are in short‑term treasuries, with an additional 5 % held in Bitcoin.
+Normally, the global stablecoin market is currently valued at over $300 billion, with Tether’s USDT and Circle’s USDC making up the majority of the supply.
+Probably, approximately 40% of USDC’s reserves are held in short-term U.S. treasuries, while about 75% of USDT’s reserves are in short-term treasuries, with an additional 5% held in Bitcoin.
+Usually, the market is growing rapidly, and the IMF is warning that without consistent global regulation, stablecoins could bypass national safeguards, destabilize vulnerable economies, and transmit financial shocks across borders at high speed.

 Broader Financial-Stability Risks

-Large‑scale redemptions could force rapid sales of Treasury bills and repo assets, potentially disrupting short‑term funding markets crucial for monetary‑policy transmission.
-Moreover, the growing interconnection between stablecoin issuers, banks, custodians, crypto exchanges, and funds raises the risk of contagion spreading from digital markets to the wider financial system.
+Generally, the IMF warns that the widespread use of foreign-currency stablecoins can weaken domestic monetary control, reduce demand for local currency, and accelerate digital dollarization.
+Apparently, stablecoins also facilitate the bypassing of capital controls through unhosted wallets and offshore platforms.
+Normally, large-scale redemptions could force rapid sales of Treasury bills and repo assets, potentially disrupting short-term funding markets crucial for monetary-policy transmission.
+Probably, the growing interconnection between stablecoin issuers, banks, custodians, crypto exchanges, and funds raises the risk of contagion spreading from digital markets to the wider financial system.

 IMF’s New Global Policy Guidelines